egcode/facerec/README.md

 --image_batch 5 \
 --h5_name dataset_lanister.h5
 ```
 That's it.
-Now everythin is ready to recognize faces from image or live camera.
+Now everything is ready to recognize faces from image or live camera.

 Face recognition with image:
 ```